doyensec/ajpfuzzer/README.md

         $ java -jar ajpfuzzer_v0.6.jar

 3. The tool will prompt a shell.
-By typing *?list*, it is possible to list all commands available for the specific context.
+By typing *?list*, it is possible to list all available commands.
 At this point, you can connect to the target using:

         AJPFuzzer> connect 127.0.0.1 8009